Delete from ext. database

 - Database connection:

-- Result: All product records in the
+- Result: All tasks in the

-Example 3: Clearing all temporary log entries
+Clearing out temporary log entries from a specific application:

 - Inputs: